jplineb/BrandColorsProj/Code/README.md

 ## Jetson Nano Startup
-The Jetson Nano has a few external peripherials that you must check before turning it on:
+The Jetson Nano has a few external peripherals that you must check before turning it on:
 + The prototype's external 500GB Samsung SSD that *has* to be plugged into a USB port.
 This external drive is for the Nano's swap file.
-+ The logitech wireless dongle for the wireless keyboard
++ The Logitech wireless dongle for the wireless keyboard
 + An external display.
 There are two ports for this, you can either use an HDMI cable or Display Port
 + A Webcam if necessary
 +  The 20A power supply so that the Nano can receive power